Sample complexity of data-driven tuning of model hyperparameters in neural networks with structured parameter-dependent dual function: Additional results and omitted proofs for Section

-Informally, a key property of an $x$-monotonic curve $C$ is that for any $x_0$, there exists exactly one $\boldsymbol{y}$ such that $(x_0, \boldsymbol{y}) \in C$.
-We will formalize this claim in Lemma \ref{prop:monotonic-curve-property-high-dim}, but first, we will review some fundamental results necessary for the proof.
+{ A key property of an $x$-monotonic curve $C$ is that for any $x_0$, there exists at most one $\boldsymbol{y}$ such that $(x_0, \boldsymbol{y}) \in C$.
+We will formalize this claim in Lemma \ref{lm:monotonic-curve-property-high-dim}, but first, we will review some fundamental results necessary for the proof. }